Myopia - Nearsightedness Treatment

 Pathological myopia causes for prominent changes in one’s eye due to the continual elongation of the shape of the eyeball.
 This can lead to issues such as retinal detachment, glaucoma, or a build-up of fluid in the eye.

-What can the Visian ICL treat?
+What can the EVO ICL treat?

 Why Not Just get LASIK?

-We spoke to Dr. James J. Salz, clinical professor of Opthalmology at the University of Southern California about this very issue.
+We spoke to Dr. James J. Salz, clinical professor of Ophthalmology at the University of Southern California about this very issue.
 He said, “Patients who are above -10 diopters or -11 diopters (which is considered severe myopia) often can't get enough correction with a LASIK procedure.”
 Salz also added that LASIK simply isn’t for everyone.
 Anyone with severely dry eyes, as well as specific corneal diseases and other conditions are generally not good LASIK candidates since they may not qualify for LASIK.

 "My vision was so bad the army wouldn't accept me," says Christiaan Rollich, who was severely nearsighted.
 For Rollich, not wearing glasses or contacts meant not seeing at all.
 "If I took out my contacts, I wouldn't be able identify anybody in the room, no matter how close they were."

-Now, however, Rollick has Visian ICL implants for his high myopia and raves about the impact it’s had on his life.
+Now, however, Rollick has ICL implants for his high myopia and raves about the impact it’s had on his life.

 "It's the best money I ever spent, now I have really clear vision.
 I can do anything I want now.
 I surf, I do Thai boxing,” she said.
 “It's really amazing."